 For an excellent weekend guide, with events and activities happening around the city tuned into PortlandOldPort for all the latest news.
 They are up-to-date with all the fun stuff!

 Tours Galore in Portland, Maine

 There are all kinds of tours offered here, such as food tours, wine tours, brewery tours, house tours, and more.
-While attending the WITS19 Conference, I was lucky enough to score a free tour on the Main Brew Bus where we visited a brewery, winery, and a distillery.
+While attending the WITS19 Conference, I was lucky enough to score a free bus tour on the Maine Brew Bus where we visited a brewery, winery, and a distillery.
 The Rising Tide Brewery has some homemade killer beers.
 Cellardoor Winery had the most precious room with pink couches, chairs, flowers and beautiful chandeliers (my favorite) where we sampled some of their best wines.
-Stroudwater Distillery had some great spirits to sample and a sample of their freshly made coffee liqueur.
+Stroudwater Distillery had some great spirits to taste and gave us a sample of their freshly made coffee liqueur.

 Depending on what you’re going there for, visiting Portland Maine in May may not be the ideal time, but rest assured the town is opened for business.
 It’s a place I would travel to again with family.

 You May Also Like